brotatotes/bht-automation/bht gen 1/Luke/Chapter 3/Luke 3 24 bht.md

 # Luke 3:24 Commentary Help Text

 ## BHT:
-The Bible verse being described highlights the complexities of genealogies in the Bible.
-Although there are discrepancies, it serves to emphasize the significance of lineage and ancestry in Jewish culture.
-These variations remind us that the Bible is not just a historical record, but a spiritual text conveying deeper truths.
-One example is the mention of Salathiel as both a son and a father, which suggests that they are likely different individuals.
-Additionally, names like Matthat appear frequently, emphasizing their commonality in Hebrew culture, and reinforcing the need for careful analysis when examining genealogical records.
+In this Bible verse, we see the complexities within the genealogies and names that establish the lineage of Jesus.
+The confusion around the identity of Salathiel and Matthat is evident, as they are referred to as both fathers and sons.
+However, these complexities serve an important purpose in fulfilling God's promise of a Savior from the line of David.
+Despite debates among commentators, the presence of these names in various ancient exemplars and versions adds to the rich tapestry of Jewish history and the fulfillment of prophecy.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown:
-1. "In Matthew 1:12, Salathiel is called the son, while in 1 Chronicles 3:19, he is called the father of Zerubbabel.
+1. "Salathiel is called the son, while in Ezra 3:2, he is called the father of Zerubbabel.
 But they are probably different persons."

-2. "The genealogies in the Bible can sometimes be complex and difficult to reconcile, but they serve to highlight the importance of lineage and ancestry in the Jewish culture."
+2. "The genealogies in the Bible can sometimes be complex and confusing, but they serve an important purpose in establishing the lineage of Jesus."

-3. "These discrepancies remind us that the Bible is not simply a historical record, but a spiritual text that conveys deeper truths and messages."
+3. "Through the genealogy of Jesus, we see the fulfillment of God's promise to bring forth a Savior from the line of David."

 ### Philip Schaff:
-1. "Matthat, in our view, not the same as Matthan, the grandfather of Joseph."
+1. "Matthat, in our view not the same as Matthan, the grandfather of Joseph (Matthew 1:15)."
 2. "A number of very common Hebrew names occur, as might be expected."
+3. "Matthat, though not explicitly mentioned elsewhere in the Bible, adds to the rich tapestry of names that were prevalent during that time."

+### John Gill:
+1. "These two, Grotius says, are omitted in the ancient exemplars; and he thinks they ought to be left out; and for which he mentions the authorities of Irenaeus, Africanus, Eusebius, Nazianzen, Jerom, and Augustin."
+2. "But not only the Vulgate Latin, but all the Oriental versions, retain them."
-3. "Matthat is mentioned in Luke's genealogy as one of the ancestors of Jesus, but it is important to note that he is not the same person as Matthan, the grandfather of Joseph mentioned in Matthew's genealogy."
+3. "Frequent mention is made, in the Jewish writings, of 'king Jannai', who is said to be the same with king Jochanan, or John, the son of Simeon, the son of Mattithiah, that was called Hyrcanus."

 ## Generation Details